aprilweilab/mrpast/RELEASING.md

 incremented on breaking changes, minor version number is incremented for backwards- compatible changes.

+Version number needs to be updated in `setup.py` and `conda/meta.yaml`.

 ## Packaging for PyPi

 Build the package distributions for PyPi.
 We build a source dist and then Linux binary distributions for recent Python versions.
 The container is from the [manylinux](https://github.com/pypa/manylinux) project.